lmammino/iteration-protocols-workshop/07-tips-and-pitfalls/README.md

 332637 bytes read from stdin
 ```

-Which is not really _big data_ but should convince you that our stream based implementation works.
+Which is not really _"big data"_ but it should be enough to convince you that our stream-based implementation works.

 Ok, but we said that Readable streams are also async iterable objects, so we could write our count bytes example in a much nicer way (if you think that avoiding explicit events is nicer 😜):